ileskaa/JWT-API/README.md

 `openssl x509 -in example.com.pem -pubkey -noout > public_key.pem`
 Extracting the public key is however not necessary when testing the API, since the endpoint will take care of extracting the public key from the PEM certificate.

 That's it!
-Do not hesitate to open an issue if you encountered any problem when using this API.
+Do not hesitate to open an issue if you encountered any problem while using this API.